Jeiwan/jeiwan.github.io/content/posts/analysis-titan-fall.md

 > 1. Added an explanation of arbitraging.
 > 1. Fixed a bug in arbitraging profits calculations, which caused lower values.

+> **Updated on June 22:** Added 'The full picture' section.
+The analysis is now complete.

 ## Introduction

 This is an analysis of an incident that happened to [Iron.Finance](https://iron.finance) on June 16, 2021.